jd-anderson/cluster-sysID/README.md

 # Learning Personalized Models with Clustered System Identification

-This repository includes the MATLAB codes to implement the experimental results of the following paper:
+This repository includes the MATLAB codes to implement the experimental results of the following work:

 1) L. F. Toso, H. Wang, J. Anderson (2023).
 [Learning Personalized Models with Clustered System Identification]